-Update 2018 for Why Choose a Water-Based Deck Stain
+Why Choose a Water-Based Deck Stain in 2020

 Here at DeckStainHelp.com we take pride in the fact that our customers come to us for the latest in deck restoration news and trending topics.
-New in 2018 is further confirmation that choosing a semi-transparent, water-based stain really is the best overall choice to enhance your deck’s natural wood grain.
-As years before, our customers who have used Defy Extreme wood and deck stain continue to be satisfied by the appearance and longevity of their deck stain projects.
+New in 2020 is further confirmation that choosing a semi-transparent, water-based stain really is the best overall choice to enhance your deck’s natural wood grain.
+Like years before, our customers who have used Restore-A-Deck Wood Stain wood and deck stain continue to be satisfied by the appearance and longevity of their deck stain projects.
 We appreciate your input.
-If you have used a water based stain, feel free to leave a comment below and pictures of your completed projects if you have them.
+If you have used a water-based stain, feel free to leave a comment below and pictures of your completed projects if you have them.

 When it comes to choosing a deck stain there are a lot of things to consider like how well it is going to protect the deck and what the final finish might look like.
-In general, there are two basic types of deck stains, oil based and water based.
-Some people have their preference.
+In general, there are two basic types of deck stains, oil-based and water-based.
+Some people have a preference.
 For example, oil-based stains have been around the longest so many consumers trust that type of stain.
 However, with more recent concerns with our environment, many people have been looking in the way of a quality water-based deck stain.
 This may only be one reason why someone might choose a water-based deck stain.